mawrkus/js-unit-testing-guide/README.md

 ### ✨ When applying TDD, always make small steps in each test-first cycle

 Build your tests suite from the simple case to the more complex ones.
 Keep in mind the incremental design.
-Deliver new code fast, incrementally, and in short iterations.
+Deliver new code fast, incrementally, and in short iterations:

 **:(**